abaiakmatova/hangman/README.md

 # hangman

-A hangman game written in javascript
+A guessing game in vanilla javascript